-I am a Senior Scientist at the Artificial Intelligence Laboratory of the Philips Research North America, Cambridge, Massachusetts.
+I am a Senior Scientist at the Artificial Intelligence Laboratory in Philips Research North America, Cambridge, Massachusetts.
 My research interests span a wide range of topics in the areas of Computational Linguistics, Natural Language Processing (NLP), Artificial Intelligence, and Machine Learning.
 I currently focus on solving problems related to Clinical Question Answering and Intelligent Information Extraction using Deep Learning techniques.

 Before joining Philips, I was a Post Doctoral Fellow at the Department of Mathematics and Computer Science, University of Lethbridge, Canada.